ninchkn78/game/README.md

 when passing through the bottom.
 However, both balls rebound off the top and disappear through the bottom without causing a life loss, only a reset.

-On level 2, ball doesn't bounce off of bottom

 Implementation of High Score Tracking was attempted, but a bug occurs where the myDisplay.getScore method always returns 0, and thus does not update the high score.